jacksonicson/sonar/README.md

 * WebUI: A web user interface to configure which sensor programs should be running on a particular node.
 In addition it provies interfaces for querying and browsing recorded log-message or metric readings.

 ## OpenTSDB
-The architecture is similar to the one of OpenTSDB but differs in a number of points:
+The architecture is similar to the one of OpenTSDB but differs at some points:
 * Apache Thrift is used for all telmetry and storage
 * Support for storing log messages
 * Sensor programs are distributed and installed by Sonar